Second in a series of new and retold stories from my time in Kazakhstan.

 In 2007, I was living in Karaganda, a relatively young city founded during the Soviet labor camp era of the 1930s.
 This town is on the main railway line connecting Kazakhstan’s two major cities, Astana and Almaty.
 Astana is newer and the political capital, while Almaty is older and the country’s business center.
 Almaty, also known as Alma-Ata in the Kazakh language, literally translates as “father of apples.”
 One day while visiting Almaty, I learned that wild apple forests are still prevalent on the surrounding mountain slopes.
 Furthermore, many believe that the different apples we enjoy eating today have their original roots in Kazakhstan.

 I was returning to Karaganda from Almaty on the overnight Talgo train, a special high-speed service used mostly by business travelers that also features a restaurant car.
 Feeling hungry and not yet ready for bed, my wife and I made our way to the dining car and joined a table where two men sat enjoying their evening meal.

-As night fell across the Kazakh steppe, one of the men sat quietly eating his bowl of borscht.
+As night spilled across the steppe, one of the men sat quietly eating his bowl of borscht.
 The other one, though, wanted to talk.
 Our Russian-language skills were minimal at the time, so this talkative type tried the few English words he knew, mainly “no problem” and “friend.”
 Running out of things to say, we noticed a beautifully arranged plate of apples on the table covered in plastic wrap.
 They looked tasty.
 Wondering to myself if these could be some of the legendary apples from Kazakhstan, I gently pointed toward them.

 It was then that our newfound dinner friend began gesticulating wildly and loudly repeating his favorite phrase, “NOOOOO problem!”
 He ripped off the shrink-wrap, handed us each a big red apple, and then began to explain their many virtues.
 As we crunched and munched these tasty fruits, our tablemate lectured us enthusiastically about how these were by far the best apples in the world.
 With a shake of the head and wave of the hand, he seemed to dismiss all other apples as second-rate.